New York University Abu Dhabi

 With degree-granting campuses in New York, Abu Dhabi, and Shangai and 12 academic centers worldwide, NYU is a truly global university.
 NYU students enjoy extraordinary liberal arts curricula, research opportunities, and an extensive professional network regardless of where they are in our global network.

 NYU in New York City

-New York City is an extension of NYU’s campus, home to world-class theater, dance, music, film, libraries, museums, and galleries.
+New York City is an extension of NYU’s campus.
+Home to world-class theater, music, film, libraries, museums, and galleries, New York offers students a plethora of opportunities to engage with the city.
 Studying here also gives you access to internships that complement your professional goals.
-NYU’s nearly half a million alumni worldwide and partnerships with corporations, government agencies, and social institutions help propel your career forward.
+NYU’s nearly half a million worldwide alumni and partnerships with corporations, government agencies, and social institutions will help propel your career forward.

 NYU Abu Dhabi